YoussefMoRabie/Shipping-Company/README.md

 * The simulation consists of:
     * Status of the shipping company at every hour.
-    * Showing the numbers and IDs of the trucks in different states: (In Execution, In Checkup, In Avaliable) state
+    * Showing the numbers and IDs of the trucks in different states: (Moving, In Checkup, Avaliable) state
-    * Showing the numbers of the cargos in different states: (In Execution, In Completed, In Avaliable) state
+    * Showing the numbers of the cargos in different states: (Moving, Delivered, Waiting) state

 # Team Members:
  - Yousef Mohamed El-Said Rabia